tpkelly/novice-faqs/playing/macros.md

 ```/ac "Divine Seal" <me>```

-If you want to add a wait after an action before the next one is executed, you use <wait.x> where 'x' is the number of secondsd to wait before the next ability.
+If you want to add a wait after an action before the next one is executed, you use <wait.x> where 'x' is the number of seconds to wait before the next ability.

 E.g.